• Sign In

 • Copiapoa: What these plants are

-• Ecotypes: How environment shapes form
+• Habitat: How environment shapes form

 • Gallery: Real-world examples across ecotypes and cultivation strategies